yaronf/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 - The IdO exposes an ACME server interface to the NDC(s) comprising the account management interface;
 - The NDC has registered an ACME account with the IdO;
 - NDC and IdO have agreed on a "CSR template" to use, including at a minimum: subject name (e.g., "somesite.example.com"), requested algorithms, key length, key usage.
-The NDC is required to use this template for every CSR created under the same delegation.
+The NDC is required to use this template for every CSR created under the same delegation;
 - IdO has registered an ACME account with the Certificate Authority (CA)

 Note that even if the IdO implements the ACME server role, it is not acting as a CA: in fact, from the point of view of the certificate issuance process, the IdO only works as a "policing" forwarder of the NDC's key-pair and is responsible for completing the identity verification process towards the ACME CA.